marklatorrel/mark-latorrelbankingapplication/README.md

 # BAD BANK EXERCISE
 ## by Markyño D. La Torre

+## Description/Motivation
+This project is made for the course of Full Stack Web Development at MITxPro.
+It's for me to learn how to be a full stack web developer using the MERN stack.

-## Description of project
+## Features
-This is a first version of a bad bank website that includes:
+This is a bad bank website that includes:

 #### Homepage:
 This Page contains a welcome message.